 4. Make a determination pursuant to Section F below.

-The Associate Dean, upon receipt of the recommendation of the program coordinator will review the matter to determine if the teacher candidate is unsuited to proceed with the study or practice of teaching.
+The associate dean, upon receipt of the recommendation of the program coordinator/manager will review the matter to determine if the teacher candidate is unsuited to proceed with the study or practice of teaching.

-Such request for review must be made in writing to the Associate Dean within 14 days of the receipt of the program coordinator’s decision.
+Such request for review must be made in writing to the associate dean within 14 days of the receipt of the program coordinator/manager’s decision.